octet-stream/test-mikro-orm-inheritance/readme.md

 ```

 In this example I'm using another abstract class in between `File` and `BaseEntity`, so the full inheritance looks like this: `BaseEntity` => `BaseEntityWithDates` => `FileWithDates`

+3. You can also try `npm dev-with-ts-morph` script.
+It will fail with same error as `npm dev-with-dates`.